cdeimert/qncmbe/README.md

 After this, you can launch jupyter notebooks by navigating to the appropriate folder in the File Explorer, right-clicking, and pressing "Jupyter notebook here"

-### For developers (people who plan to edit the code)
+### For developers

-First, `git clone` the latest version from https://github.com/cdeimert/qncmbe to a directory of your choice.
+`git clone` the latest version from https://github.com/cdeimert/qncmbe to a directory of your choice.

 Then, from the main directory (the one containing `setup.py`) run